 Single grain iron-fortified infant cereal

-List of iron rich foods to try
+List of iron in foods - HealthLink BC

 It is also important to introduce a variety of textures from other food groups starting at six months.
 Try to offer a variety of food from Canada's Food Guide.
 Food does not need to be pureed.
 Simply mushing it with a fork is good enough.
 If you start with pureed baby food, move to well mashed food within a few weeks of starting solids.
 You should also offer a variety of finger foods as a part of first solid foods.